How Much Does it Cost to Open a Brewery? [Brewery Startup Costs]

 How Much Does it Cost to Open a Brewery?

 As long as they keep making beer, people will continue flocking to breweries to share a drink with their friends and family.
-For budding brewmasters, that means it’s always a good time to begin laying groundwork towards opening your own brewery.
-Here’s how much it costs to make your brewery dreams come true, along with the business planning tips you’ll need to attract a thirsty crowd.
+For budding brewmasters and industry lifers looking to strike out on their own, it’s always exciting to work towards opening your own brewery.

 Average Cost of Opening a Brewery

-Even microbreweries or small operations cost at least $250,000 to open.
 For larger breweries with more varied craft beer offerings, startup costs can reach as high as $2 million.
-On average, the cost to start a brewery is in the range of $500,000 to $1.5 million.

 Brewery Opening Cost by Square Foot

-Whether you’re building from the ground up, converting a different type of restaurant or retail space into a brewery, or renting out a vacated pre-existing brewery, you can expect to pay between $10-30 per square foot.
+Whether you’re building from the ground up, converting a different type of restaurant or retail space into a brewery, or renting out a vacated pre-existing brewery, you can expect to pay between $10-30 per square foot

-As a final step, use the Restaurant Opening Calculator to gain a more accurate estimate of all the costs you’ll encounter, with all the varying factors that your business will include.
+As a final step, use theBrewery Opening Calculator to gain a more accurate estimate of all the costs you’ll encounter, with all the varying factors that your business will include.

-Brewery Startup Costs to Expect
+Estimating Brewery Startup Costs

-Before you begin calculating costs, take some time to map out your restaurant business plan to ensure you’re allocating funds appropriately.
+Before you begin calculating costs, take some time to map out your brewery business plan to ensure you’re allocating funds appropriately.
 Brewery costs vary depending on the specifics of your operation, but these are the averages you can expect.

 A Breakdown of Brewery Startup Expenses

 Once you’ve determined potential locations for your brewery, outline your space requirements.
-For example, opening a microbrewery requires a fraction of the space that opening a standard sized brewery with a taproom does.
+For example, opening a microbrewery requires a fraction of the space that opening a standard-sized brewery with a taproom does.
 Factor in all of the space you need to store and operate your equipment, as well as the space you need for your staff to comfortably work before making any final location decisions.

-3. Brewery Interior Design
+Brewery Interior Design

 The interior design and layout will dictate how people spend time there and the overall atmosphere that’s created.
 When designing the layout and floor plan of your brewery, ask yourself guiding questions such as:

-Will you have a taproom?
+• Will you have a taproom?

-If so, how many guests will you host at a time?
+• If so, how many guests will you host at a time?

-Is the brewery the only place where you will be brewing your beer?
+• Is the brewery the only place where you will be brewing your beer?

-Will your brewery double as an event space or venue?
+• Will your brewery double as an event space or venue?

-How much space needs to be allocated for brewing equipment?
+• How much space needs to be allocated for brewing equipment?

-How much space needs to be allocated for customer seating?
+• How much space needs to be allocated for customer seating?

-Will you have table games like shuffleboard or ping pong?
+• Will you have table games like shuffleboard or ping pong?

-Will you offer other perks like board games or cards?
+• Will you offer other perks like board games or cards?

-Will you have arcade games or a photo booth?
+• Will you have arcade games or a photo booth?

 Many breweries choose to include activities since they make for ideal event spaces.
 If you’ll be hosting weddings or other events, think about how to design a space that’s either on theme, or neutral enough to be decorated for each event.

-4. Brewery Equipment
+Brewery Equipment and Inventory

-Fermenters, boiling equipment, and brew kettles
+• A brewing system, including fermenters, boiling equipment, and brew kettles

-Test strips, meters, stock pots, and portion scales
+• Test strips, meters, stock pots, and portion scales

-Walk in refrigerators for keg storage
+• Walk-in refrigerators for keg storage

-Bottling and packaging tools including growlers and beverage shippers
+• Bottling and packaging tools including growlers and beverage shippers

-Keg tapping, dispensing, and serving equipment
+• Keg tapping, dispensing, and serving equipment

-Safety gear and equipment
+• Safety gear and equipment

 Pro tip: buy your equipment with an eye on the future.
 If you’re opening a microbrewery now but plan to scale in coming years, don’t invest in pieces of equipment that your operation will quickly outgrow and need to replace.
+You may feel like you’re saving on equipment costs now, but buying equipment twice will be more expensive than just investing in the more expensive versions up-front.

-6. Marketing, Branding, and PR
+Marketing, Branding, and PR

 Beer makers in the United States spend roughly $1.6 billion on advertising each year.
 And to top it all off, 93 cents of each dollar of that $1.6 billion is being spent by just the top five brewing companies.